A Beginner’s Guide to Microsoft Office: Why is it Important to Know?

 Online Microsoft Office training courses offer a wide range of qualifications that can be completed at home and at your own pace.
 They will enhance your skills and take your employability rate to the next level, proving that you are more than the average user.
 We have a varied selection of programs and specialist training, such as Microsoft MCSA certification.

 Completing these step by step will demonstrate serious business impact to your company and fast-track your career to expertise level.
-‘Competency in Microsoft Office’ will no longer be just a tagged bullet point on your CV, but a demonstrable skill that will impress colleagues.
+‘Certified in Microsoft Office’ will no longer be just a tagged bullet point on your CV, but a demonstrable skill that will impress colleagues.

 Build upon a few basic hacks in Microsoft Word that will make your life easier and boost productivity.
 These tips and keyboard shortcuts will improve your time management and make a professional impression even during the simplest of tasks.
 (Note: These tips are for MS Word 2015 version)